 Management measures

-CCMs shall take measures necessary to ensure that:(1) Total fishing effort by their vessel fishing for Pacific bluefin tuna in the area north of the 20° N shall stay below the 2002–2004 annual average levels.
+CCMs shall take measures necessary to ensure thattotal fishing effort by their vessel fishing for Pacific bluefin tuna in the area north of the 20° N shall stay below the 2002–2004 annual average levels.

-(2) All catches of Pacific bluefin tuna less than 30 kg shall be reduced to 50% of the 2002– 2004 annual average levels.
-Any overage or underage of the catch limit shall be deducted from or may be added to the catch limit for the following year.
-The maximum underage that a CCM may carry over in any given year shall not exceed 5% of its annual initial catch limit.
+Japan, Korea and Chinese Taipei shall, respectively, take measures necessary to ensure that its catches of Pacific bluefin tuna less than 30 kg and Pacific bluefin tuna 30 kg or larger shall not exceed the following levels.

+[Pacific bluefin tuna less than 30kg]